myhdl/myhdl/doc/source/manual/conversion.rst

    used.

 Inconsistent place of the sensitivity list inferred from ``always_comb``.
    The semantics of ``always_comb``, both in Verilog and MyHDL, is to have an implicit sensitivity list at the end of the code.
 However, this may not be synthesizable.
-Therefore, the inferred sensitivity list is put at the top of the corresponding ``always`` block.
+Therefore, the inferred sensitivity list is put at the top of the corresponding ``always`` block or ``process`.
 This may cause inconsistent behavior at the start of the simulation.
 The workaround is to create events at time 0.

-Non-blocking assignments to task arguments don't work.
-   Non-blocking (signal) assignments to task arguments don't work for an as yet unknown reason.